rayon-rs/rfcs/accepted/rfc0000-scope-scheduling.md

 # Summary
 [summary]: #summary

-- Introduce a new function, `fifo_scope`, which introduces a Rayon scope that executes tasks in **per-thread FIFO** order; in this mode, at least with one worker thread, the tasks that are spawned first execute first.
+- Introduce a new function, `scope_fifo`, which introduces a Rayon scope that executes tasks in **per-thread FIFO** order; in this mode, at least with one worker thread, the tasks that are spawned first execute first.
 This is on contrast to the tradition Rayon `scope`, which executes in **per-thread LIFO** order, such that tasks that are spawned first execute last.
 Per-thread FIFO requires a small amount of indirection to implement but is important for some use-cases.
-- Introduce a new function, `fifo_spawn`, that pushes tasks onto the implicit global scope.
+- Introduce a new function, `spawn_fifo`, that pushes tasks onto the implicit global scope.
 These tasks will also execute in FIFO order, in contrast to the [existing `spawn` function][spawn].
 - Deprecate the [existing `breadth_first` flag on `ThreadPool`][bf].
-  Users should migrate to creating a `fifo_scope` instead, as it is better behaved.
+  Users should migrate to creating a `scope_fifo` instead, as it is better behaved.
   - In the future, the `breadth_first` flag may be converted to a no-op.